 The Jabra Elite 75t and the Jabra Elite Active 75t both feature Active Noise Cancellation (ANC) through a firmware update.
 ANC functions through using built-in microphones to mask background sound so you can listen to your music in peace.
 Sound quality wise, both the Elite 75t and Elite Active 75t perform similarly with negligible difference!

 Whether you go with the Jabra Elite 75t or the Jabra Elite Active 75t, there's good stuff either ways.
 The bottom line is that both the Elite 75t and the Elite Active 75t are good earbuds, it really comes down to what you plan on using these earbuds for.

 Ultimately, if you're a fitness junkie who plans on listening to your tunes at the gym, then it may be worth it to pay the premium for the Jabra Elite Active 75t.
 On the other hand, if you just want a good pair of earbuds for bus rides or chill vibes then the Jabra Elite 75t is more than good enough for you.
 If you're still undecided and have spare cash, then go for the Jabra Elite Active 75t just to be safe.

-To see the full collection for Jabra Singapore, you can visit the link here or experience it first-hand at our physical store, Synced by District.
+To see the full collection for Jabra Singapore, you can visit the link here.